Texas abortion law: Supreme Court’s failure to act means new rule goes into effect today

 The law went into effect after the Supreme Court failed to rule on emergency requests by those opposing the law.

-The American Civil Liberties Union (ACLU) and other pro-choice and women’s rights activists have launched scathing attacks on the law, with the ACLU tweeting that the law now essentially lets anyone in the country become “bounty hunters” by allowing them to file suit against anyone who helps a pregnant person in Texas seek an abortion—with the person filing the civil suit receiving $10,000 if the suit is won.
+The American Civil Liberties Union (ACLU) and other pro-choice and women’s rights activists have launched scathing attacks on the law, with the ACLU tweeting that the law now essentially lets anyone in the country become a “bounty hunter” by allowing them to file suit against anyone who helps a pregnant person in Texas seek an abortion—with the person filing the civil suit receiving $10,000 if the suit is won.

 “This is a full-scale assault on patients, our health care providers, and our support systems,” the ACLU tweeted.
 “This abortion ban is blatantly unconstitutional.
 We won’t stop fighting until it’s blocked.”